-If you have been in a rear-end car accident, you are probably wondering who is at fault in a rear end collision and what what legal action you can take and if you are entitled to compensation.
+If you have been in a rear-end car accident, you are probably wondering who is at fault in a rear-end collision, what legal action you can take, and if you are entitled to compensation.
 Normally the rear vehicle is liable in a rear-end collision, but there are certain circumstances where the lead driver could be at fault.
-Fault in situations where the lead driver caused the accident or partially caused the accident can be difficult to prove and often require finding enough evidence to prove your claim.
+Fault in situations where the lead driver caused the accident or partially caused the accident can be difficult to prove and often require finding enough evidence to prove your car accident claim.

 Why Do Rear-End Collisions Happen?